Instructions for sample preparation

 - For samples provided in organic solvents, avoid plastic tubes (plasticizers are dissolved by a lots of organic solvents) and use appropriate glass vials to reduce contaminants.

 - Radioactive or highly toxic samples requiring specialist handling will NOT be accepted.

 - For GC-MS analyses, please indicate the boiling point of your compounds on the submission form.

-- For GC and LC-MS analysis, please provide, when known, the experimental conditions usually used for your compound (column, solvents, gradient…).
+For GC-MS and LC-MS please provide, when known, the experimental conditions usually used for your compound (column, solvents, gradient…).